EarlJr53/EarlJr53/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on multiple Discord bots!
+- 🔭 Olin College of Engineering '25
-- 🌱 I’m currently learning TypeScript!
+- 🌱 Digital Media Intern @ US Fish and Wildlife Service
-- 💬 Ask me about LongMetal Robotics (FRC 7127)
+- 💬 Public Interest Technology + Robotics Lab @ Olin
-- 📫 How to reach me: bnmoss11@gmail.com
+- 📫 How to reach me: me@brookem.dev
-- ☮ Pronouns: They/Them
+- ☮ Pronouns: They/She